-Baking soda in a fridge works well to keep odours under control.
-But, let’s say you’re putting something extra stinky in there (i.e. fancy cheeses, salting a roast or chicken, sliced onions) you can help manage that pungent odour by placing a bowl of vinegar in the fridge.
-All you need is about a cup’s worth, and the vinegar eats those odours like a hungry camper.
+Baking soda in a fridge works well to keep odors under control.
+But, let’s say you’re putting something extra stinky in there (i.e. fancy cheeses, salting a roast or chicken, sliced onions, .etc) you can help manage that pungent odor by placing a bowl of vinegar in the fridge.
+All you need is about a cup’s worth, the vinegar eats those odors like a hungry camper.
 It’s like a booster shot of deodorizing power!

-It’s never fun to unload the dishwasher only to find less than stellar cleaning results.
-Rather than spending money on rinse aid, just fill dishwasher safe cup with vinegar (1-2 cups) and place it on the top rack of the dishwasher.
+It’s never fun to unload the dishwasher only to find less than stellar results—streaky and spotty glasses and cutlery being the primary culprits.
+Rather than spending money on rinse aid, just fill the dishwasher and fill a dish or cup (upright) with vinegar and place it on the top rack of the dishwasher.
 Then, load and run through your dishwasher as usual.
-The vinegar will help break down grease and grime and prevent hard water marks from staining your glasses and cutlery.
+The vinegar will be distributed as the dishwasher does its work.
+Vinegar will help break down grease and grime and prevent hard water marks from staining your glasses and cutlery.

-I love the smell of a home cooked meal…but sometimes, sometimes, you don’t want your whole house reeking of fried fish or eggplant parmesan.
-Especially since it can get into your upholstery, clothing and hair.
-To easily combat cooking odours, boil a pot filled with one cup of vinegar and two cups of water on the stove and allow it to bubble away until it is mostly evaporated.
-The vinegar helps trap those dispersed odours and neutralize them, so your house smells like home again (and not the backside of a restaurant).
+I love the smell of a home cooked meal…but sometimes, sometimes, you don’t want your whole house reeking of fried fish or eggplant parmesan—especially since it can get into your upholstery, clothing and hair!
+To easily combat cooking odors, boil a pot filled with one cup of vinegar and two cups of water and allow it to bubble away until it is mostly evaporated.
+The vinegar helps trap those dispersed odors and neutralize them, so your house smells like home again (and not the backside of a restaurant).

-If you notice these look lacklustre at times, mostly from water marks, soap scum and our own dirty hands, grab your vinegar and get ready to shine!
+If you notice chrome fixtures (faucets etc.) look lackluster at times, mostly from water marks, soap scum, and our own dirty hands—grab your vinegar and get ready to shine!
 Simply dip a dry microfiber cloth into white vinegar and wipe faucets clean (use a dry part of the cloth to remove moisture and reveal a shine).
-If you notice a particularly stubborn water mark or hard water deposit, wrap the cloth around the fixture and allow the vinegar to penetrate, breaking down the minerals (about an hour up to overnight).
+If you notice a particularly stubborn watermark or hard water deposit, wrap the cloth around the fixture and allow the vinegar to penetrate, breaking down the minerals (about an hour up to overnight).
 Then, remove and wipe clean to a shine.

 When I used to work in restaurants, one of the tricks we used to get the cutlery water-mark free was to soak clean cutlery in a bath of one part vinegar to three parts water (we would do this in a bucket) and use a microfiber cloth to shine the cutlery before placing in the bins for table settings.
-If you’ve ever noticed a brown mark or some strange discolouration on cutlery, try this trick—it’ll get rid of it right away and make your cutlery look brand new!
+If you’ve ever noticed a brown mark or some strange discoloration on cutlery, try this trick—it’ll get rid of it right away and make your cutlery look brand new!

 To soften fabric, fluff towels, get rid of odours and brighten colours, add a cup of vinegar where you’d normally add your fabric softener to your washing machine.
 While it sounds simple, sneaking vinegar into your laundry load makes a big difference!